hww/XiGameTool/README.md

 ## The Settings

-There is GameToolSettings asset with configuation of the tool.
+There is GameToolSettings asset with configuation of the tool (see below).

 ![Setting Form](/Documentation/tool_settings.png)

+With this tool is possible to configure:

+- Game Object Types
+- Game Categories and Subcategories
+- The selection sets

 Alternatively, it is possible to place GameToolSettingsBehaviour on the Scene and point to one of other GameToolSettings assets.
 This is the way to have configuration per scene.